hkim60/profile-hyde/resume.md

 * Write articles about annual events of the organization.
 * Prepare press release for the organization.
-* Select appropriate academic information that are beneficial to international stduents.
+* Select academic information that are beneficial to international stduents.
 * Provide campus life information for the students.